 Trust that God is always in control even when the outcome is not what you counted on or expected.

 Remember your own childhood and the greatest seasons of learning were not when walking beside a parent holding hands but when you stepped out and did something on your own; when your parents let go.

-Pray to God that as you release your children, they will be drawn to Him and all the goodness and grace that He offers. “…you will receive the gift of the Holy Spirit.
+Pray to God that as you let go of your children, they will be drawn to Him and all the goodness and grace that He offers. “…you will receive the gift of the Holy Spirit.
 This promise is to you, to your children, and to those far away–all who have been called by the Lord our God.”
 Acts 2:38-39 NLT

-Just like a ride on the Musical Express, knowing when it is time to hold on and when it is time to let go of our children will provide everyone with a much better ride.
+Just like a ride on the Musical Express, knowing when it is time to hold on and when parents should let go will provide everyone with a much better ride.

 There is freedom trusting God that is only available when we put our faith in Him instead of our own strong grip.

 When we begin to let go of our children and trust God, we can enjoy each stage of their childhood feeling less afraid.
-Our children gain self confidence and self assurance in stages, so they are ready to leap into opportunities.
+Our children will gain self confidence and self assurance in stages, so they are ready to leap into opportunities.

 Mary Rooney Armand loves to write inspiring, faith based stories.
 She focuses on helping others grow in their intimacy with Christ and thrive in their personal relationships.
 Mary lives in New Orleans with her husband Cory and four children.
 Besides writing, she teaches Bible Studies and leads small groups.
 In 2020 she created ButterflyLiving and a Bible Study titled “Identity” which is available on Amazon.
 To learn more visit maryarmand.com.